I wonder if Christian wives are generally unable, or just summarily unwilling to see their husbands' situation from his own point of view.

 The Word of God has not charged the wife with the responsibility of providing for her family, saying that she is worse than an unbeliever if she fails or lacks diligence.
 Wives don't wake up each morning with that burden placed upon them by God Almighty.

-God has not said to them, "Love your husband, as Christ Loved the church, laying down His life for her."
+God has not said to them, "Love your husband, as Christ Loved the church, laying down His life for him."

 One thing I know God never said was, "Husbands, communicate with your wives to the exacting standards which they set forth; e.g., tell them everything you think or know, if that's what they desire."
 There simply is no scripture for this.